 - computer programming

-In contrast, the term “soft skills” refers to those skills related to working
+In contrast, the term “soft skills” refers to those skills related to working effectively with others and include abilities such as:

 - interpersonal skills